Want to Find Your Heart Rate?

 Anyway, see what you think, it might be just the thing you need.
 A gift to yourself to help you keep a healthy lifestyle.
 Ssh, don’t tell the manufacturer, but with my heart rate tracking, it’s worth twice the price.
 These fitbit’s have 3 or more stars but read both good and bad reviews to get a good idea of the product.
 Sometime you can tell if someone wanted it to work out-of-the-box and may not have taken the time to understand the instructions.

-Do you know how to take your Heart Rate?
+Do you know how to find your Heart Rate?
 Do you keep a journal with your Heart Rate history?

 We hope you found this information useful and want to thank you for spending time with us today.
 Think of us and purchase though our website links from our affiliate, Amazon.
 We wish you the best of health!